 Gold on Iron:

 The Bengali tradition dictates a Hindu married woman to wear iron bangle on her ‘left’ hand.
 This is also believed to promote the husband’s well-being.
-These days gold is embedded in iron bangles know as ‘Shona Bandhano Loha’ in Bengali and is commonly sighted among Bengali married women as part of the ritual.
+These days gold is embedded in iron bangles know as ‘Shona Bandhano Loha’ or “Noa” in Bengali and is commonly sighted among Bengali married women as part of the ritual.
+This along with “Sankha” and “Pola” forms the jewellery for married Bengali ladies.

 Gold ‘embedded’ Bangles offer diversity from Traditional Iron Ones